 - Cannot make videos interactive for organizational learning

 This Video CMS is more on the simpler side for organizations wanting to stream and live or on-demand videos to only external audiences.
 Hence, this platform supports OTT streaming with features like monetization and ad insertion.
 It is geared more towards live streaming.
-This platforms lacks in terms of internal secure streaming as well as many crucial integrations to support it.
+This platform lacks in terms of internal secure streaming as well as many crucial integrations to support it.
 This platform is also not found to be easy-to-use and requires IT support for assistance.

 - Provides OTT services